dummyorg42/combine1/.github/PULL_REQUEST_TEMPLATE.md

-Do not comment, comments will be lost
+Do not comment, comments will be lost.

+:smirk_cat: